Brazilian monitor Javary (1874): Characteristics

-The idea of building the Javary class emerged after ten years had passed since the construction of the first armored ship of the Empire: Brasil.
+The idea of building the Javari class emerged after ten years had passed since the construction of the first armored ship of the Empire: Brasil.
 According to Ribeiro de Luz, "these ironclad battleships would be endowed with all the improvements needed to make them perfect machines for both maritime and river warfare."
 However, this finding turned out not to be true, as the future battleships proved to be slow and unreliable in open sea due to their excessively low freeboard.
 Therefore, the ships came to be regarded more as floating batteries in Guanabara Bay than as ships themselves.

 The Javary displaced 8,160 lb (3,700 t).
 Her dimensions were 240 ft.
 (73 m) in length, 17.7 ft.
 (5.39 m) of beam, and 13.3 ft.
 (3.75 m) of draught.
 The ship's armor was formed by 300-millimeter plates at midships and in the cannon bunkers, 180-millimeter plates in the fore and aft, 76-millimeter plates on the deck, and 100-millimeter plates on the control tower.

 Her propulsion was composed of steam engines coupled to two shafts, generating 2,500 horsepower.
 This allowed Javary to reach a maximum speed of eleven knots.
 Its armament included four 254-millimeter Whitworth cannons in two double turrets, two 37-millimeter Nordenfelt guns, and two machine guns.
 Her crew consisted of 135 men.
 These characteristics made Javary and Solimões, ships of the same class (Javary), the best protected and armed ships in the entire fleet, although they were not the most maneuverable and fastest.